eugenebaraka/Predict-Suicidal-Ideation-on-Reddit/checklist.md

    - Is this possible for tweets?
 This would be a very feasible and easy way to categorize data (ex.
 Risk vs. No Risk)
    - May be manually label suicidal and non-suicidal for Risk category?
 This would save a lot of time
    - Then use NLP to predict suicidal ideation/thoughts
+2. Annotate using VADER and TextBlob for sentiment polarity first?